Yogirajdas/AI-Farming-Friend-prototype-/README.md

 Non-trainable params: 8,062,504

 Here InceptionV3 or ResNet can also be used for better performance of prediction.
-Laterwards web interface can be built with angular, express or Django, flask framework to host application.
+Laterwards web interface can be built with angular, express or Django, flask framework to deploy application.